 So, if you want to create quizzes, carefully evaluate your options before choosing an online course platform.

 Quizzes are excellent tools for measuring your student’s performance and skills.
 Plus, they provide you with priceless insights and help you gauge your content’s impact.
 But to create effective quizzes, you must plan and align your questions with your course’s learning goals.
-The tips I’ve shared in this article should help you create your first online course quiz.
+The tips we’ve shared in this article should help you create your first online course quiz.

 But if you still have questions, let me know in the comments section.